Yia Vang: Career

 He started his kitchen career early as a dishwasher at Ridges Golf Course and cooked at Golden Sands Speedway.
 After College Vang moved to the Minneapolis area and worked at Gavin Kaysen’s Spoon and Stable and other restaurants, as a cook.
-He noticed that while the Twin Cities area has the largest Hmong population outside of Southeast Asia, it didn't have a restaurant dedicated to Hmong cuisine.
+He noticed that while the Twin Cities area has the largest Hmong population outside of Southeast Asia, it did not have a restaurant dedicated to Hmong cuisine.

 Featured on the cover of Bon Appetit (May 2020) for his restaurant (Union Hmong Kitchen) and unique perspective on Hmong food, Vang was able to get national attention from the food media world.
 Recognition started with his first national feature on W. Kamau Bell Emmy Award winning show United Shades of America in 2019 and then getting his first feature on the Food Network digital series "Stoked".
 He has been featured on national press segments on "Good Morning America" and featured on the nationally acclaimed hunting podcast "MeatEater".
 Along with his hosting duties and guest appearances on television shows, Vang also is requested as a keynote speaker for companies such as Target Corporation, 3M, U.S. Bancorp, General Mills and many other Fortune Global 500 companies on the topic of Hmong food and culture.